ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally
 For a full guide on how to run the project locally see the ReadMe.md on the public repository (This includes many other ways of running the program and more explanations): [Chirp ReadMe.md](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/README.md)

-This part will include the ways to run it locally fully using docker or running it locally with dotnet run / the release executables
+This part will include the ways to run it locally fully using docker, or running it locally with dotnet run / the release executables.

-### How to Run the project using dotnet run and a MSQL docker image:
+### How to Run the project using dotnet run and a MySQL docker image:
-If you haven't got docker please follow the guide on this website for more information on how to do so [Install guide for Docker](https://docs.docker.com/get-docker/) //TODO: visited 19/12
+If Docker is not installed on your computer, please follow the installation guide on this website: [Install guide for Docker](https://docs.docker.com/get-docker/) //TODO: visited 19/12

-First you will have to install a docker image of MSQL server this can be done running this in a terminal (Remember to set the password and the password has to be a strong password otherwise the server wont run)
+First you will have to install a docker image of MySQL server.
+To do so, run the code below in a terminal (Remember to set the password by replacing "yourStrong(!)Password", and the password has to be a strong password, otherwise the server wont run):

 ```
 $ docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest
 ```

-After running the above you can check if the container is running
+After running the above, check if the container is running:

 ```
 $ docker ps